elastic/elasticsearch-serverless-ruby/README.md

 gem 'elasticsearch-serverless', path: '../path/to/client-code'
 ```

-You can also find a rake task to run a Ruby console with the client in the project's code:
+You can find a rake task to run a Ruby console with the client in the project's code:

 ```bash
 $ bundle exec rake console